 Shortly after eight a bull moose strolled into the section of river we were contemplating; he would spend the next ten minutes wading and munching – and occasionally looking our way.
 A few minutes later the calf walked into the river towards the bull.
 Here we were three days into our trip and we had already seen more moose than on any other route we had done.
 Watching them – seemingly awkward and clumsy but really having the grace of ballet dancers as they eventually disappeared in the bush – is always a special moment.

-Day Four: The Misehkow From Mooseview Camp to Below-the-Rapids Camp
+Day Four: From Mooseview to Below-the-Rapids Camp

 Distance: 24 km. over 5 hours